 292. RELIGIONS OF NORTHERN INDIA4 Students will explore the major religious traditions of Northern India, with special attention granted to the traditions and teachings of Tibetan Buddhism.
 This immersive course offers both intercultural and service-learning credit.
-303S.
-PHILOSOPHY OF RELIGION 308.
+303. PHILOSOPHY OF RELIGION4 A study of philosophical issues raised by the contemporary dialogue between the living world religions.
+Topics include concepts of God, revelation, religious truth, problem of evil, and theory of salvation.
+(Same as PHIL 303) Spring.
+HUMANITIES EXPLORATION 308.
 SOCIOLOGY OF RELIGION4 Prerequisite: SOC 101.
 An investigation of the contribution of religious symbolism and practice to social organization, socialization, stratification, and change.
 The course examines the application of social theory, especially organization studies, to understanding religion as a social institution, particularly in the U.S. (Same as SOC 308) On demand.
 SOCIAL SCIENCES EXPLORATION 320.
 ANCIENT GREEK RELIGION4 This course is an introduction to the world of thought and practice that contemporary scholars call ancient Greek religion.
 The main materials of the course are drawn from the ancient Greeks themselves - from poets, artists, playwrights, and mythographers.
 Emphasis will be placed on the myths and festivals that formed the fabric of ancient Greek religious practice and outlook.
 Ancient perspectives on cosmos (universe), polis (city and its society), psyche (self), and theos (gods) will be explored.
 Spring of odd years.
 HUMANITIES EXPLORATION 332.
 GENDER AND FAMILY IN EARLY CHRISTIANITY4 A study of the Greco-Roman family life; early Christian moral teachings in the context of Jewish and Greco-Roman popular morality; the early Christian family with a focus on slaves and children, marriage and divorce; gender constructions of masculinity and homosexual behavior; and the position of women in the early church.
 Spring of even years.
 HUMANITIES EXPLORATION 352.
 RELIGION AND LAW4 This course will examine the history of legal interpretation of the first two clauses of the Bill of Rights, with a focus on the problems of legally defining the term "religion."
-(Same as PSC 352) SOCIAL SCIENCES EXPLORATION 395S, W. SELECTED TOPICS IN RELIGIOUS STUDIES4 A detailed study of an area in religion not normally covered or dealt with only in a partial manner in regular courses.
+(Same as PSC 352) SOCIAL SCIENCES EXPLORATION.
+395S,W. SELECTED TOPICS IN RELIGIOUS STUDIES4 A detailed study of an area in religion not normally covered or dealt with only in a partial manner in regular courses.
 411W.
 PORTRAITS OF JESUS4 Prerequisite: REL 102 or consent of the instructor.
 Examination and analysis of the many different ways that Jesus has been portrayed in the Bible, in other literature, in music, and in film.
 Primary attention given to the significance of the different portrayals and the possible social and historical conditions that might have produced such different portraits.
 Fall of even years.
 HUMANITIES EXPLORATION 415.
 WOMEN AND RELIGION4 An examination of two interrelated issues, namely, the influences that religions have on women and the influences that women have on religions.
 Students will see expressions of these influences in women's art, women's writings, and women's actions in the world.
 Fall.
 HUMANITIES EXPLORATION 420W.
 RELIGION IN THE SOUTH4 This course explores the rich religious history of the American South.
 Topics of investigation include Southern evangelicalism, Southern Catholicism and Judaism, religious pluralism, African American religious experience, and denominational and sectarian movements of the last one hundred years.
 Fall of even years.
 HUMANITIES EXPLORATION 491-496.
-INDEPENDENT STUDY IN RELIGIOUS STUDIES1-6 Open to junior and senior students with the consent of the instructor and the Chair of the department.
+INDEPENDENT STUDY IN RELIGIOUS STUDIES Open to junior and senior students with the consent of the instructor and the Chair of the department.
 Weekly conference with instructor.
 The major portion of the study is composed of library and research work.
 A written thesis is required.
 On demand.